wayjam/vim-config/README.md

 :PackerSync
 ```

-#### LSP
+#### LSP && Dap && Formatter

-Using the Neovim's built-in language server client with \[nvim-lspconfig]\(https:
+Using the Neovim's built-in language server client with [nvim-lspconfig](https:
-//github.com/neovim/nvim-lspconfig), and you can install lsp server with [lsp-install](https://github.com/kabouzeid/nvim-lspinstall):
+//github.com/neovim/nvim-lspconfig), and you can install lsp server with [Mason](https://github.com/williamboman/mason.nvim):

 ```
-:LspInstall rust
-:LspInstall go
+:Mason
 ```

 ### Complete